 El Nido is quite touristy with lots of restaurants, cafés and accommodations.
 You shouldn’t struggle to find good wifi.

-The most popular Hostel in Coron is Hop Hostel and we were going to stay there but it was booked out.
+The most popular Hostel in Coron is Hop Hostel and we were going to stay there but it was booked out (life of a digital nomad in Philippines booking last minute!).

 Instead, we decided to book a very basic local accommodation and after hearing from our friends that the internet at Hop Hostel was not working since everybody was on it, I’m glad we didn’t stay there.